KevinGimbel/eleventy-plugin-mermaid/README.md

 #### Inline configuration

-It's possible to configure each graqph using mermaid's Inline configuration:
+It's possible to configure each graph using mermaid's `Inline configuration`:

 ```markdown